- Be a registered River Valleys’ adult volunteer, and honor and live by the Girl Scout Promise and Law.

 - Collect all remaining money due from families.

-- Deposit money into appropriate accounts on time, and complete and submit product/money problem reports if necessary.
+- Deposit money into your troop’s bank account on time, and complete and submit Collection Problem Report if necessary.

-- Distribute rewards and incentives to girls in a timely manner.
+- Distribute rewards to girls in a timely manner.